ezberlin/blobble/README.md

 ## Contributing

-pls help me with the concept ive got no idea what im doin :3
+pls help me with the concept I've got no idea what im doin :3

 ## License